A German Immigrant Girl Shares Her Adventure

 No, she proved equally faithful to me or meant to.
 My father also observed me so kind and indulgent that no wish which my childish fancy suggested was left disappointed.

-My nurse, I believe, would as soon have thought of committing a crime as of refusing to grant a wish of mine, however unreasonable.
+My nurse, I believe, would as soon have thought of committing a crime as refusing to grant a wish of mine, however unreasonable.
 And in this way, I was exposed to many dangers, for I had inherited something of the high spirit which had proved so fatal to my mother's brother, and I needed a guardian who had the wisdom and firmness to chasten and subdue it.

 But my father saw nothing of this danger or did not fully realize it.
 He had again plunged into business to drown the sorrow occasioned by my mother's death, and I seldom saw him until after my business hours were over.